yuriharrison/custom-widgets/README.md

 # Custom Widgets for Kivy

-This project have useful custom widgets made for the [Kivy framework](https://kivy.org)
+This project have useful custom widgets made for the [Kivy framework](https://kivy.org).

 #### List of widgets

+All widgets added until now are authorial.

 - Selection Box
     - [Documentation & Examples](docs/selectionBox.md)